← All Articles

 May 2026·10 min read

-According to a 2024 Deloitte Hospitality Outlook report, 73% of hotel executives plan to increase AI investment by at least 25% in 2025, yet only 31% feel confident about implementation strategies.
-This 42-point gap between intention and execution explains why AI keynote speakers have become essential at hospitality industry events, providing the strategic clarity that transforms uncertainty into competitive advantage.
+Yet there's a significant gap between AI investment intentions and actual implementation confidence across the industry.
+Hotel executives know they need to act, but many remain uncertain about where to start and how to avoid costly mistakes.
+This gap between intention and execution explains why AI keynote speakers have become essential at hospitality industry events, providing the strategic clarity that transforms uncertainty into competitive advantage.

 The Current AI Transformation in Hospitality

 These results represent fundamental shifts in hotel operations.
-At the Four Seasons Toronto, AI-powered room assignment algorithms analyze 47 different guest preference factors, resulting in 34% fewer room change requests.
-MGM Resorts' AI revenue management system processes 3.2 million data points daily across its Las Vegas properties, optimizing pricing decisions that previously took revenue managers hours to calculate.
+AI-powered room assignment algorithms can now analyze dozens of guest preference factors, reducing room change requests.
+AI revenue management systems process millions of data points daily across large casino and resort properties, optimizing pricing decisions that previously took revenue managers hours to calculate.

 Your event attendees need speakers who can translate these achievements into practical implementation strategies for their specific property types and market segments.